beastix/bsdtools/README.md

 	make build-bsdtools

-Currently the tools statically link, they should not be integrated into a release until dynamic linking is implemented
+Currently the tools statically link, they should not be integrated into a release until dynamic linking is implemented.

+In terms of licensing, all new code is licensed under GPLv2, please see the main Beastix repository for a copy of the full license details.
+Individual files may remain under the original BSD license.